White Sox’ Jake Burger hits home run, credits wife for ‘mechanical fix’

 A tweet about Burger getting help from his wife drew a huge reaction, including this one from Ashlyn: “You just gotta look at that booty baby!”

-Burger, who has taken over regular third base duties since Yoan Moncada went on the injured list, was taken out of manager Pedro Grifol’s lineup Friday after playing in 21 straight games and hitting .102 with one home run, one RBI and 19 strikeouts in his previous 13.
-He contributed a pinch single against the A’s Friday, and after going 0-for-4 Saturday, he was 2-for-4 including the homer on Sunday.
+Burger, who has taken over regular third base duties since Yoan Moncada went on the injured list, was taken out of manager Pedro Grifol’s lineup Friday after playing in 21 straight games and hitting .102 with one home run, one RBI and 19 strikeouts in his previous 13 games.
+He pinch hit and singled against the A’s Friday, and after going 0-for-4 Saturday, Burger was 2-for-4 including the homer on Sunday.

 “Been going through it for a couple weeks now so it was good to feel myself today.
 I was feeling what I was feeling about a month ago.”

-Burger’s production was good enough to warrant some chatter about All-Star possibilities as a designated hitter, and Ashlyn campaigned for him on social media.
+Burger’s production was good enough to warrant some chatter about an outside shot at being an All-Star as a designated hitter, and Ashlyn campaigned for him on social media.
 But his hitting dropped off.

 After Sunday, Burger was batting .220/.273/.520 with a .793 OPS and 18 home runs, which rank second on the team.
-The homer Sunday was Burger’s first in eight games and second in 16 games.
+The homer Sunday was Burger’s first in eight games and second in 16.

 “There was definitely an issue with where I was setting up, I was a little too upright the last two weeks,” Burger said.
 “She drew kind of lines to depict where my body, my center of gravity was leaning.
 Yeah, so I have to give her the credit for that.”